IIITLucknowSWEngg/CSITTeam020/Assignment/Assignment_1/SRS.md

 The diagram details the step-by-step flow for each interaction, representing the standard sequence of actions without any exception handling (happy path):

 ## Actors:
-  - Guest: Registers, searches for rooms, books accommodations, makes payments, and provides reviews.
+  - User: A person who uses the platform to search for and book rooms.
-  - Host: Manages property details, availability, pricing, and handles booking requests.
+  - Admin: A system administrator responsible for managing platform operations, such as approving/rejecting listings and generating reports.
-  - Admin: Oversees platform operations, manages users, monitors transactions, and accesses analytics.
+  - Hotel Partner: A hotel or property owner who lists and manages their properties on the platform.

 This diagram highlights the fundamental interactions and processes that enable seamless room booking and management for both guests and hosts within the Oyo system.